maemo-leste/maemo-user-guide/source/chapters/settings.rst

 Edit (profile)
 ^^^^^^^^^^^^^^

-Tap on *Edit* to modify the sselected profile.
+Tap on *Edit* to modify the selected profile.

 Editing profiles gives the same options as when creating a :ref:`chapters/settings:New (profile)`.